giuliofilippi/boids/README.md

 # boids
 Boids is a term invented by Craig Reynolds in 1986 ([Wikipedia](https://en.wikipedia.org/wiki/Boids)).
-It describes computer generated groups of objects following simple rules that ultimately show group behaviour.
+It describes computer generated objects following simple rules that ultimately show group behaviour.
 This example is of interest because it shows how objects following very simple rules can act as a group, this phenomenon is called emergence.